geoffwhittington/meshtastic-matrix-relay/UPGRADE_TO_V1.md

-# Upgrading to mmrelay v1.0.0
+# Upgrading to MMRelay v1.0.0

-This guide provides instructions for upgrading to mmrelay v1.0.0 from previous versions.
-Version 1.0.0 introduces several improvements including PyPI packaging, standardized configuration locations, and better CLI support.

-For new installations, please refer to the [INSTRUCTIONS.md](INSTRUCTIONS.md) file.
+This guide helps you migrate from previous versions to MMRelay v1.0.0.
+The new version brings significant improvements while maintaining compatibility with your existing setup.

+> **New to MMRelay?** If you're installing for the first time, please see [INSTRUCTIONS.md](INSTRUCTIONS.md) instead.

 ## What's New in v1.0.0

+### Major Improvements

-- **PyPI Packaging**: mmrelay is now available on PyPI for easier installation
+- **PyPI Packaging**: Simple installation via `pip install mmrelay`
-- **Standardized Configuration**: Uses platformdirs for standard config locations
+- **Standardized Directories**: Configuration, logs, and plugins in `~/.mmrelay/`
-- **Improved CLI**: Enhanced command-line interface with more options
+- **Enhanced CLI**: New command-line options and improved interface
-- **Absolute Imports**: Code structure improved with absolute imports
+- **Better Code Structure**: Modernized codebase with absolute imports
-- **Backward Compatibility**: Maintains compatibility with existing configurations
+- **Full Compatibility**: Works with your existing configuration

-## Upgrade Instructions
+## Upgrade Options

-### Method 1: Install from PyPI (Recommended)
+### Option 1: Quick Upgrade (Recommended)

+Install directly from PyPI:

 ```bash
 # Install using pip